Oskar1504/berry-base-listener/README.md

         - when "warenkorb" button availalbe it "knows" it is available otherwise it is not available
     - the parsed reqest gets sotred into watchedproducts.json
     - also new productData gets compared with old data and if status changed productListeners gets notified via DiscordWebhook and/or Telegram Bot chat
-- the /api router (express.js) now reads/write data to watchedProducts.json
+- the /api router (express.js) reads/write data to watchedProducts.json

 ## Discord/Telegram notifier
 *Get added to running script*